protomaps/PMTiles/spec/v3/spec.md

 A directory is simply a list of entries.
 Each entry describes either where a specific tile can be found in the _tile data section_ or where a leaf directory can be found in the _leaf directories section_.

-The number of entries in the root directory and in the leaf directories is left to the implementation and can vary drastically depending on what the writer has optimized for (cost, bandwidth, latency, etc.).
+The number of entries in the root directory and in the leaf directories is left to the implementation and can vary depending on what the writer has optimized for (cost, bandwidth, latency, etc.).
 However, the size of the header plus the compressed size of the root directory MUST NOT exceed 16384 bytes to allow latency-optimized clients to retrieve the root directory in its entirety.
 Therefore, the **maximum compressed size of the root directory is 16257 bytes** (16384 bytes - 127 bytes).
 A sophisticated writer might need several attempts to optimize this.

 ### 4.1 Directory Entries

 Each directory entry consists of the following properties:
-- Tile ID
+- TileID
 - Offset
 - Length
-- Run-Length
+- RunLength

-#### Tile-ID
+#### TileID
 Specifies the ID of the tile or the first tile in the leaf directory.

-The Tile-ID corresponds to a cumulative position on the series of [Hilbert curves](https://wikipedia.org/wiki/Hilbert_curve) starting at zoom level 0.
+The TileID corresponds to a cumulative position on the series of [Hilbert curves](https://wikipedia.org/wiki/Hilbert_curve) starting at zoom level 0.

 |Z|X|Y|TileID|
 |--:|--:|--:|--:|